-- 9. Scheme for ensuring regular employment of workers: - (1) The State Government may, in consultation with and after consulting the Central Construction
+9. Scheme for ensuring regular employment of workers :

-Labour Board, frame a scheme to be called the

-"Construction Workers (Regulation of Employment and Conditions of Service) Scheme, 1988 for ensuring greater regularity of employment for regulating the employment of construction workers and for prescribing conditions of service for the
+(1) The appropriate Government may, in consultation with its Construction Labour Board and after consulting the Central Government frame a scheme or schemes to be called the 'Construction Workers (Regulation of Employment and Conditions of Service) Scheme, 1988 for ensuring greater regularity of employment, for regulating the employment of construction workers and for prescribing conditions of service for the construction worker covered by the scheme.